Hackerjedi666/CybersecNotes/examNotes/ai/AI_important_topics.md

 - Supervised learning: where a teacher gives the answer to ai to learn from.
 - Unsupervised learning: where ai finds the answer on its own through patterns.

+## Gradient descent

+At a theoretical level, gradient descent is an algorithm that minimizes functions.
+Given a function defined by a set of parameters, gradient descent starts with an initial set of parameter values and iteratively moves toward a set of parameter values that minimize the function.
+This iterative minimization is achieved using calculus, taking steps in the negative direction of the function gradient